Mindful (song): Background and release

-T-Pain (pictured in 2019) contributed to two songs for More Issues Than Vogue.

-T-Pain wrote and produced two songs—"Mindful" and "Got Em Like"—for K. Michelle's third studio album More Issues Than Vogue (2016).
+T-Pain wrote and produced two songs—"Mindful" and "Got Em Like"—for K. Michelle's third album More Issues Than Vogue (2016).
 He appeared in a 2016 episode of Michelle's reality television show K. Michelle: My Life, in which they worked together in a recording studio.
 Thomas Burroughs recorded "Mindful" at the Atlantic Studios in Atlanta, and it was mixed by Kevin "KD" Davis.
-Eric Cire produced the vocals, and Chris Athens mastered the track, along with those for the rest of the album, at his personal studio in Austin, Texas.
+Eric Cire produced the vocals and Chris Athens mastered the track, along with those for the rest of the album, at his personal studio in Austin, Texas.

 Atlantic Records released "Mindful" as the third single from the album on February 19, 2016.
 It was made available as a digital download; one of these releases has the explicit and clean versions as well as the music video.
-In 2016, Michelle performed the song at the album's release party at Webster Hall in New York City and the Hot 104.1's Super Jam concert in St. Louis.
+"Mindful" is the first track on More Issues Than Vogue, which was released on March 25, 2016.
+Michelle performed the song in 2016 at the album's release party at Webster Hall in New York City and the Hot 104.1's Super Jam concert in St. Louis.

 The music video for "Mindful" was released on March 10, 2016, through Michelle's YouTube channel.
 It was one of four videos to promote More Issues Than Vogue, along with "Not a Little Bit", "Got Em Like", and "Ain't You".
-The production of the "Mindful" video was shown on the reality television series Love & Hip Hop: Atlanta, in which Karlie Redd appeared on the set to have a discussion with Michelle.
+The production of the "Mindful" video was shown on the reality television series Love & Hip Hop: Atlanta, in which cast member Karlie Redd appeared on the set to have a discussion with Michelle.

 In an article for Revolt, Seriah Buckler summarized that the video was about "an all female crew vs. crew battle" in a trailer park.
 It begins with Michelle playing cards with her friends outside of her pink mobile home.
 When she notices her neighbors gossiping about her, she confronts them and dances in the street.
 For these scenes, Michelle wears a fur coat and has a rainbow-colored wig.
 Several critics described the video as colorful.
 It is intercut with sequences of Michelle cleaning her house while wearing a sheer dress, pink heels, and a blonde bob cut.
 She wears a pink jacket with the words "Slay Michelle", which The Boomboxs Victoria Johnson compared to those worn by the Pink Ladies in the 1978 film Grease.